semgrep/semgrep-docs/docs/kb/semgrep-ci/git-command-errors.md

 ## Clone depth is too shallow

 If a shallow git clone of the repository is used to fetch code, and the branch to be scanned has had many commits added since it was branched off the base branch, Semgrep may not be able to identify the base branch commit to compare the current pull or merge request branch with.
-In this case, the command that failed will usually look like:
+In this case, the command that failed is typically:

-`git merge-base --all SHA FETCH_HEAD`
+<pre class="language-bash"><code>git merge-base --all <span className="placeholder">SHA</span> FETCH_HEAD</code></pre>

 Semgrep uses the merge-base command to compare the tip of the pull or merge request branch with the base branch and determine where it branched off, so that it can accurately scan for changes made in the merge request rather than in the base branch.